+Expect bright red drainage from your nose after surgery.
+It will decrease in amount and turn darker in color over the next few days.
+You may have a small amount of blood-tinged drainage for about 10 to 14 days.
 You will be sent home with a gauze pad under your nose.
 Change the pad under your nose as it becomes soiled.
 Pads will be sent home with you.

+During surgery your doctor may put packing in your nose to prevent bleeding and scarring.
 Some packing will be removed at your first visit.
-You may take pain medicine 30 minutes before your first clinic visit, but only if someone is able to drive you.
+You may take pain medicine 30 minutes before this visit, but only if someone can drive you.
 This may make the packing removal more comfortable.

 Expect your nose to be stuffy.
 This is caused by swelling that will decrease over the next 2-3 weeks.
 The stuffy feeling may last a few months as your sinuses fully heal.

 Do not blow your nose for 1 week after surgery or until your packing has been removed.
 This is to help prevent bleeding.
-Once you begin your sinus rinses, you will be allowed to gently blow your nose.
+Once you begin your sinus rinses, you will be able to gently blow your nose.

 Do not hold back a sneeze.

 Do not smoke.
 Avoid second-hand smoke and other fumes that can irritate the nose.